birdcage/soundcloud-web-api-android/README.md

 and `tabsAuthenticator.setTabsIntentBuilder(builder)`.
 - Improve loading times of the authentication flow (built in to the `AuthTabServiceConnection`).
 - Add callbacks to observe simple navigation events to understand the authentication flow.

+#### WebView Based Notes

+The WebView authenticator is possibly the easiest to use.
+However, you expose yourself to security vulnerabilities because it enables javascript (i.e. XSS attacks).
+A potential upside is that the WebView will never try to open the SoundCloud app during the authentication (if it does, let me know).

 ### Other Info